Andrew McCutchen Player Props: Pirates vs. Cardinals

-Andrew McCutchen -- 1-for-3 with a double and an RBI in his last game -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Jake Woodford on the hill, on April 14 at 8:15 PM ET.
+On Saturday, Andrew McCutchen (.333 batting average in his past 10 games, with two doubles, a home run, five walks and three RBI) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
+First pitch is at 2:15 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Cardinals.
+He had a one-hit performance in his most recent game (1-for-4) against the Cardinals.

 Andrew McCutchen Game Info & Props vs. the Cardinals